What Are Steel Piles?

 3. Protecting steel piles by the concrete encasement.

-4. Using cathodic protection method, where a small slow current is allowed towards steel piles, slowing down the corrosion process.
+4. Using the cathodic protection method, where a small slow current is allowed towards steel piles, slowing down the corrosion process.